BIDData/BIDViz/README.md

 ### Add interactivity to existing BIDMach script

-This part assumes that you already have a script for BIDMach.
-We will use kmeans.ssc in this repository as example.
+This We will use "kmeans.ssc" included in the repository as example file.
+You can also use the same procedure for other BIDMach scripts that you might have.

 ###<b>Steps:</b>
 #### Use an alternative version BIDMach that exposes a field in Learner.Options for datasink